puolimatkankrouvi/sorsakirjaus/README.md

 Requires server running at port 8081.

-My server implementation is in the server folder, it uses:
-Koa.js framework in the main file server.js,
+My server implementation is in the server folder uses Koa.js framework in the main file server.js,
 MongoDB database and Mongoose in db.js and init_db.js &
 Jest and Supertest for testing in test.js.